Gateway Center’s Commitment

 GWC programs are designed to address the underlying reasons for their homelessness, such as unemployment, behavioral health, housing affordability, and/or medical conditions.
 We provide a trauma informed and a client-centered environment where individuals can receive the tools they need to end their homelessness and achieve self-sufficiency.

 Gateway Center works to end homelessness, and particularly chronic homelessness, by providing the support and framework people need to achieve self-sufficiency.

-The Board, staff, partners, and volunteers of the Gateway Center are committed to ending homelessness in metro Atlanta through partnerships with like-minded individuals, service agencies, and business, civic, academic and faith-community leaders.
+The Board, staff, partners, and volunteers of the Gateway Center are committed to making homeless, rare, brief, and non-recurring in metro Atlanta through partnerships with like-minded individuals, service agencies, and business, civic, academic and faith-community leaders.

-The Gateway Center philosophy rests on the guiding principle that homeless individuals can ultimately achieve permanent housing through their own dedicated efforts combined with a collaborative process built on a foundation of support from a skilled staff, intensive case management, and trained volunteers.
+Gateway Center’s philosophy rests on the guiding principle that homeless individuals can ultimately achieve permanent housing through their own dedicated efforts combined with a collaborative process built on a foundation of support from a skilled staff, intensive case management, and trained volunteers.

 Our successful track record is rooted in the unwavering commitment of the Gateway Board, staff, volunteers, and partners to our founding principles: